microsoft/jacdac-stm32x0/README.md

   for list of services
 * rename `module.c` to match the type of module (eg. `servo.c`)
-* if you have several modules with non-conflicting `board.h` definitions, you can create more files under `targets/acme-corp/profile/`
+* if you have several modules with non-conflicting `board.h` definitions, you can create more files under `targets/acme-corp/profile/`;
+  otherwise you'll need to create `targets/acme-corp-2` or something similar
 * edit `Makefile.user` to set `TRG`, eg. `TRG = acme-corp servo`
 * run `make`; this will generate a new unique identifier and place as an argument of `FIRMWARE_IDENTIFIER` macro
 * make sure to never change the firmware identifier number, as that will break future firmware updates